-ALBUQUERQUE, N.M. — New Mexico’s seasonally adjusted unemployment rate rose to 6.6 percent in August, up from 6.4 percent in July.
+ALBUQUERQUE, N.M. — New Mexico’s seasonally adjusted unemployment rate was 6.7 percent in April, the same as March.

-The state Department of Workforce Solutions reports that the state’s economy added 1,800 jobs from August 2015.
+The state Department of Workforce Solutions reports that New Mexico’s economy added 7,400 jobs between April 2016 and last month.

 Six industries added jobs, six posted losses and one was unchanged from March.

 Private-sector industries were up 9,000 jobs, representing the largest gain since June 2015.

 Leisure and hospitality, which includes accommodation and food services, added 3,300 jobs.